naufalhakim23/naufalhakim23/README.md

 <h1 align="center">Hi 👋, I'm Naufal Al-Hakim</h1>
-<h3 align="center">A passionate Full-Stack Developer from Indonesia</h3>
+<h3 align="center">A passionate Software Engineer from Indonesia</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=naufalhakim23&label=Profile%20views&color=0e75b6&style=flat" alt="naufalhakim23" /> </p>
-My name is Naufal Al-Hakim, I'm Indonesian and a big fan about Tensorflow anything with AI, Front-End using JavaScript primarily React Framework, with Back-End primarily Go Language and NodeJS. <br/><br/>
+My name is Naufal Al-Hakim, I'm Indonesian and a big fan about Tensorflow anything with AI and writing all about Back-End primarily Go Language and NodeJS. <br/><br/>
+Writing all about payment disbursement (payment out) of a company, mainly all my code are in eFishery code base, since they use bitbucket and gitea, sooo there aren't any green bean here<br/>
 Learned Tensorflow from Bangkit Academy, Front-End in Ruangguru Bootcamp Academy and Back-End Golang in eFishery Aqua-Developer Program <br/><br/>
-Highly motivated undergraduate looking for opportunities in **Software Engineering**. <br/>

 Using Physics background as the basic rationale for the scientific method.
 Keen to learn more by experience in real-life examples and expand my knowledge by applying the knowledge accumulated.
 <br/>